bonitasoft/bonita-doc/md/preloading-the-forms-cache.md

 First, send a GET request to retrieve the list of forms in a specified process.
 Then send a PUT request for each form to load it into the cache.
 The PUT request can sometimes take several seconds to respond, depending on the complexity of the form.

-If you are using the Entreprise, Performance or Efficiency edition, you can create a custom page to preload the forms cache.
+If you are using the Enterprise, Performance or Efficiency edition, you can create a custom page to preload the forms cache.
 For the Teamwork or Community edition, you need to create an application.

 ## Forms cache configuration